powsybl/powsybl-open-rao/docs/getting-started/time-coupled-tutorial.md

 this situation we expect a cost of 25010 at 0:30 (10 for activation, 25000 for variation) and 50010 at 1:30 (10 for
 activation, 50000 for variation).

-Let's run the RAO with the time-coupling constraints:
+Let's run the RAO with the time-coupled constraints:

 ```java
 TimeCoupledRao.find("TimeCoupledRao").run(inputWithConstraints, raoParameters);